 To attract certain types of birds, choose the right bird feeder and learn how to take care of it properly.

 If you appreciate the vibrant colors and lovely birdsong winged visitors bring to your yard, the best way to attract more birds is to hang a good, durable bird feeder.
 Deciding on the best types of bird feeders for your home can be a daunting task, though.

 Many factors come into play: yard size, weather, maintenance, budget, and the types of birds you want to attract.
-Continue reading to discover which bird feeders to choose to meet your needs, and the needs of the species you want to see in your backyard.
+Continue reading to discover which bird feeders to choose to meet your needs, and the needs of the birds you want to see in your backyard.
 Then, learn more about what each feeder should be made out of, where to hang it, and how best to keep it clean.

 RELATED: The Best Bird Feeders You Can Buy

 As a popular bird feeder for small birds, tube feeders tend to attract sparrows, chickadees, titmice, finches, and grosbeaks.
 Cardinals also will visit a tube feeder if it has a cardinal ring, which provides a comfortable resting spot.
 Designed to hang from hooks or tree branches, a tube feeder consists of a long cylinder that can be filled with birdseed.

 Tube feeders are typically made of heavy-duty transparent plastic so birders can view the seed level and know when it’s time for a refill.
 Small openings and perches along the feeder give birds easy access to the seed, while also keeping squirrels out and birdseed dry.
 The bases and lids usually come in either plastic or metal and remove easily for filling and cleaning.

 Best For: Small birds like chickadees, finches, grosbeaks, nuthatches, sparrows, and titmice

 Our Recommendation: Gray Bunny Classic Meal Tube Bird Feeder on Amazon for $26.97